asgeissler/OCyRS-companion/readme.md

 of the scientific publication:

-"Exploring the RNA structure regulatory potential in 202 cyanobacterial genomes"
+"Exploring the regulatory potential of RNA structures in 202 cyanobacterial genomes"
 AS  Geissler, EC Alvarez, C Anthon, NU Frigaard, J Gorodkin, and SE Seemann
-*in preparation*
+*submitted*

 ## Contents